Chair Douglas Fox

 Hurst Senior Professorial Lecturer S. Dehghan, M. Lansigan

 Senior Professorial Lecturer M. Alaghmand, J. Axe, M. Tiso

 Chemistry is the science that deals with the composition of materials, their structures and properties, the transformations they undergo, and the energy changes that accompany these transformations.
 Areas of study include general, organic, physical, analytical, and inorganic chemistry, as well as biochemistry and earth science.
 Students are encouraged to participate in research projects at all levels.

-Approved by the American Chemical Society, the department offers programs leading to the Chemistry (BS) , Chemistry (MS) , and Biochemistry (BS) .
+Approved by the American Chemical Society, the department offers programs leading to the Chemistry (BS) , Chemistry (MS) , and Biochemistry (BS) , which includes specializations of applied chemistry, chemistry and society, and clinical biochemistry.
 Besides training for a career or graduate study in chemistry and biochemistry, undergraduate students are prepared for medical or dental school, engineering programs, and other careers where technical expertise is needed.
 The department provides a personal, congenial environment where students can develop and pursue a flexible program of study designed to fulfill individual interests and needs.